Business Valuation for Succession & Exit Planning

 Choosing the Right Engagement: Conclusion vs. Calculation

-Unlike valuations prepared for gift or estate tax reporting, succession and exit planning valuations are often preliminary and may evolve as planning objectives become clearer.
+Unlike appraisals prepared for gift or estate tax reporting, succession and exit planning valuations are often preliminary and may evolve as planning objectives become clearer.
 It is common for succession planning to begin as a Calculation Engagement.
 This is a restricted-use analysis that provides an estimate of value, which is often sufficient for internal discussions and preliminary strategy.

 However, succession plans rarely stay static.
 They frequently evolve into Gift Tax transfers, or Business-to-Trust transfers with significant tax consequences.
 If the ultimate goal involves moving equity to the next generation or a trust entity, the IRS requires a higher standard of reporting.
 In these cases, the engagement must shift to a Valuation with a Conclusion of Value and a Detailed Report.
 This may also help a sell- strategy, as will be discussed on the page Business Valuation for Business Sale.